Cannabis Major and Marijuana Degree Guide

 Edited by

-A Forbes report from October 2022 shows that the cannabis industry continues to grow despite some contraction in California, Washington, and other established markets.
+A Cannabis Control Commission report from February 2025 shows that the cannabis industry continues to grow despite some contraction in California, Washington, and other established markets.
 This trend makes earning a cannabis degree a wise investment if you live in a state that recently legalized medical or recreational cannabis.

 Cannabis degrees teach you much more than cultivation and salesmanship.
-You learn skills relevant to many careers in and outside of the industry.
+You’ll learn skills relevant to many careers in and outside of the industry.

 Loading...